CagriCatik/Docalypt/generated/ti_mspm0_part2_pcb/11_layout_accelerometer.docs.md

-# 11 – Accelerometer Layout Guidelines
+# Accelerometer Layout Guidelines

-This section documents the PCB‑level considerations for integrating the MEMS accelerometer (U4) into a mixed‑signal board.
+*This section documents the PCB‑level considerations for integrating the MEMS accelerometer (U4) into a mixed‑signal board.
 It covers decoupling strategy, ground‑pin selection, component placement, clearance for rework, aesthetic alignment, and the routing of the I²C and UART control lines.
-The recommendations are derived from the device datasheet, schematic cross‑reference, and proven layout practice.
+The recommendations are derived from the device datasheet, schematic cross‑reference, and proven layout practice.*

----

 ## 1. Decoupling Strategy